joinpursuit/Pursuit-Core-Web/react_2/redux_2/README.md

 - [React Redux Beginner Tutorial](https://www.valentinog.com/blog/redux/) - Take this with a grain of salt and you don't have to read *all* of it, but this is a great little walkthrough of an example project that's pretty close to our preferred Redux architecture.

-# 1. JSON Placeholder API App Introduction
+# JSON Placeholder API App Introduction

-Now that we've implemented our traditional Counter app, let's go ahead and build an app using the JSON Placeholder API.
-Today, we're going to build the basic infrastructure for our app, render a list of post titles, and add functionality to add new posts via a form.
+Now that we've implemented our traditional Counter app, let's build something that demonstrates the utility of Redux a little bit better.
+Today, using the JSON Placeholder API, we're going to build the basic infrastructure for an app that renders a list of posts and allows users to add new posts via a form.

 ## [Our Posts App](https://github.com/joinpursuit/react_redux_example/tree/Redux2)

-Clone this repo, npm install, and start.
-You can see a basic unstyled homepage, with a navigation between "Home" and "Posts".
+Clone this repo, checkout the `Redux2` branch, `npm install`, and `npm start`.
+You should see a basic unstyled homepage, with a navigation between "Home" and "Posts".
 Navigating to the `/posts` route, you can see all the post titles from the JSON Placeholder API.
-At the top of the screen, there's an option to add a new post.
+At the bottom of the list, there's an option to add a new post.

 Clicking that link takes you to a different route: `/posts/new`.
 A form renders.
 You add a title, click `Submit`, and the form clears.
-When you navigate back (re-mounting the other component) you can see your new post at the top of the list.
+When you navigate back (re-mounting the other component) you can see your new post at the bottom of the feed.

 If we stored our Posts in the component rendered by `/posts`, this wouldn't be possible.
-However, with the magic of Redux, we can go anywhere we want and our new post will be preserved.
-Yes lifting state could also allow us to do this without using Redux, but in a larger more complex project that could become a burdon.
+However, with the magic of Redux, we can go anywhere we want inside the app, unmounting and remounting any component, and our new post should be preserved.
+Yes, lifting the state to the top level could also allow us to do this without using Redux, but in a larger more complex project that would lead to a lot of prop drilling.

-# 2. App Architecture
+# App Architecture

-To see how we accomplish this, let's take a look at our architecture.
-The `src/` folder's structure is as follows:
+To see how we accomplish this, let's take a look at our app's architecture.
+The other folders include our standard Create React App utilities.
+We're interested in the `src/` folder's structure, which is as follows:

 - `actions/`
   - `actionTypes.js`